 Test 1 – WordPress version

-Good: Your WordPress Version is ok.
+Bad: Your WordPress Version is out of date.

 Keeping the WordPress core up to date is one of the most important aspects of keeping your site secure.
 If vulnerabilities are discovered in WordPress and a new version is released to address the issue, the information required to exploit the vulnerability is almost certainly in the public domain.
 This makes old versions more open to attacks